-Abstract Network dimensioning is an important issue to provide stable and QoS-rich communication services.
+Network dimensioning is an important issue to provide stable and QoS-rich communication services.
 A reliable estimation of bandwidths of links between the end-to-end path is a first step towards the network dimensioning.
 Pathchar is one of such tools for the bandwidth estimation for every link between two end hosts.
 However, pathchar still has several problems.
 If unexpectedly large errors are included or if route alternation is present during the measurement, the obtained estimation is much far from the correct one.
 We investigate the method to eliminate those errors in estimating the bandwidth.
 To increase the reliability on the estimation, the confidence interval for the estimated bandwidth is important.
 For this purpose, two approaches, parametric and nonparametric approaches, are investigated to add the confidence intervals.
 Another important issue is the method for controlling the measurement period.
-If the link is stable, only a few measurement data is sufficient.
+If the link is stable, small measurement data is sufficient.
 On the other hand, if the data is not sufficient, many measurements is necessary to obtain an accurate and reliable estimation.
-We propose an measurement method to adaptively control the number of measurement data sets.
+In this paper, we propose a measurement method to adaptively control the number of measurement data sets.

-1 Introduction
+1. Introduction

 Network dimensioning is becoming a more and more important issue of the day in the Internet.
 Stable and QoS-rich communication services cannot be provided unless the network is properly dimensioned.
 One typical example can be found in a diff-serv architecture [1] where the bandwidth should be adequately prepared for QoS classes.
-Another example is MPLS [2] and IP-over-WDM networks where the underlying network (ATM, SONET or WDM networks) provides physical paths to connect IP routers.
+Another example is MPLS [2] and IP-over-WDM networks.
 In such a network architecture, the physical path capacity should be determined a priori.
-For ISP to be commercially successful, QoS provided by ISP is one of important measures in a competitive market.